derekdjia/AI_Generated_Recipes/README.md

 ## 5. About the Author

 **Derek Jia** is a data scientist who loves building intelligent applications and exploring the exciting possibilities using deep learning.
-He is interested in computer vision and automation that creates innovative solutions to real-world problems.
-She holds a masters degree in Petroleum & Geosystems Engineering at The University of Texas at Austin.
+He is interested in creating practical and innovative solutions to real-world problems.
+He holds two degrees in Finance and Math at The University of Pennsylvania.
 You can reach him on [LinkedIn](https://www.linkedin.com/in/derekdjia).

 ## 6. References